Super 8 film: Current use

+Competitors

 Fujifilm Single-8 system

-Fujifilm of Japan developed an alternative format called Single-8, which was released in 1965 as a different option to the Kodak Super 8 format.
+Fujifilm of Japan developed an alternative format called Single-8, which was released in 1965 as a different option to the Kodak Super 8 format, using a separate set of standards as 8 mm Type S Model II.

-Single-8 cartridges, without a press plate, are of a different design from a Super 8 cartridge, resembling a cassette-style design (supply and take-up reels side by side) as opposed to Super 8's coaxial cartridge design (one reel on top of the other).
+Single-8 cartridges are of a different design from a Super 8 cartridge.
+Where Super 8 uses coaxial supply and take-up reels, Single-8 uses coplanar reels, resembling a cassette-style design where the supply and take-up reels are side by side.
+In addition, the pressure plate to flatten the Single-8 film is in the camera, rather than the cartridge (Super 8).
+Single-8 also uses a stronger polyester base, 2/3 the thickness of the acetate base of Super 8 film.
 Therefore, Single-8 film cartridges can only be used in Single-8 cameras.
-However, the film loaded in a Single-8 cartridge has exactly the same dimensions as Super 8 (though it is made of a thinner and stronger polyester base, rather than the acetate base of Super 8 film), and can be viewed in any Super 8 projector after processing.
-However, Fuji recommended that only tape splices be used when combining Single-8 footage with Super-8, as standard film cement would not adhere to the Single-8 footage.
+However, since Single-8 film has exactly the same image frame and perforation dimensions as Super 8, it can be viewed in any Super 8 projector after processing.
+Fuji recommended that only tape splices be used when combining Single-8 footage with Super-8, as standard film cement would not adhere to the Single-8 footage.
 Also, when jammed, Single-8 footage has a tendency to stretch in the projector, unlike the acetate-based Super-8 film, which simply breaks.

 Although never as popular as Super 8, the format existed in parallel.
 On June 2, 2009, Fuji announced the end of Single-8 motion picture film.
 Tungsten balanced 200 ASA Fuji RT200N ceased to be manufactured by May 2010.
 Daylight balanced 25 ASA Fujichrome R25N remained available until March 2012.
 Fuji's in-house processing service was available until September 2013.

 Polaroid Polavision

 An instant 8 mm film released in 1977 by Polaroid, Polavision uses the same perforations as Super 8 mm film.
 It can be projected through a Super 8 mm projector if the film is transferred from the original cartridge to an 8 mm reel.
-However, because of the additive process, the picture will be much darker.
+However, because of the additive color process, the picture will be much darker.

+Super 8 derivative formats

 Double Super 8

 Double Super 8 film (commonly abbreviated as DS8 or DS 8) is a 16 mm wide film but has Super 8 size sprockets.